aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 })
 export class AppComponent implements AfterViewInit {
   // ...
-  ngAfterViewInit(): void { // We use the AfterViewInit lifecycle hook in order to be sure that the view is initialized.
+  ngAfterViewInit(): void { // You use the AfterViewInit lifecycle hook in order to be sure that the view is initialized.

-    merge() // We use the merge operator to call the service when the component is initialized and when the user click on the refresh button (implemented later).
+    merge() // You use the merge operator to call the service when the component is initialized and when the user click on the refresh button (implemented later).
       .pipe(
-        startWith({}), // We use the startWith operator to call the service when the component is initialized. switchMap(() => { // We use the switchMap operator to cancel the previous call when the user click on the refresh button. this.loading = true; // We display the loading indicator while the call is in progress. return this.#partitionsGrpcService.list$();
+        startWith({}), // You use the startWith operator to call the service when the component is initialized. switchMap(() => { // You use the switchMap operator to cancel the previous call when the user click on the refresh button. this.loading = true; // You display the loading indicator while the call is in progress. return this.#partitionsGrpcService.list$();
         }),
       )
       .subscribe(
         (response) => {
-          this.loading = false; // We hide the loading indicator when the call is done.
+          this.loading = false; // You hide the loading indicator when the call is done.

           if (response.partitions) {
-            this.partitions = response.partitions; // We update the partitions list.
+            this.partitions = response.partitions; // You update the partitions list.
           }
         }
       );